redhat-partner-solutions/rhel-sriov-test/sriov/tests/SR_IOV_Performance/README.md

 * Compare the results bps to the baseline value

 ### Clean up
-* Kill containers on testpmd and trafficgen
+* Kill containers on dut and trafficgen

 * Reset PF driver on trafficgen

-* Remove VFs on testpmd
+* Remove VFs on dut
 ```
 echo 0 > /sys/class/net/$PF/device/sriov_numvfs
 ```